Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 They imitate the biological processes of reproduction and natural selection to solve for the ‘fittest’ solutions. <br>
 Like in evolution, many of the processes involve randomness, however <br>
 GA allows one to set the level of randomization and the level of control. <br>
-They require no extra information about the given problem, this allows them to find <br>
+TThey require no added information about the given issue. <br>
-solutions to problems that other optimization methods cannot<br>
+This allows them to find solutions to problems that other optimization methods cannot handle due to <br>
-handle due to lack of continuity, linearity, or other.<br>
+the lack of continuity, linearity or ect...<br>
-GA work by starting from an initial generation that is then evaluated trough a user defined function.
+GA works by starting from an initial generation that is then evaluated through a used-defined function. <br>
 From there subsequent generations<br>
 will be generated trough [***selection***](#selection), [***crossover***](#crossover), and [***mutation***](#mutation).<br>

 <br>